chef/knife-azure/docs/ASM.md

 https://github.com/chef/knife-windows#nodes

 #### Azure-specific Options
-      :azure_dns_name                   Required.
+      --azure-dns-name                   Required.
 The DNS prefix name that can be used to access the cloud service which is unique within Microsoft Azure.
 If you want to add new VM to an existing service/deployment, specify an exiting dns-name, along with --azure-connect-to-existing-dns option.
 Otherwise
                                          a new deployment is created.
-      :azure_service_location           Required.
+      --azure-service-location           Required.
 Specifies the geographic location of the resource as the name of a datacenter location that is valid for your subscription.
 Eg:
                                          West US, East US, East Asia, Southeast Asia, North Europe, West Europe.
-      :azure_source_image               Required.
+      --azure-source-image               Required.
 Specifies the name of the disk image to use to create the virtual machine.
 Do a "knife azure image list" to see a list of available images.
-      :azure_storage_account            A name for the storage account that is unique within Microsoft Azure.
+      --azure-storage-account            A name for the storage account that is unique within Microsoft Azure.
                                          Storage account names must be between 3 and 24 characters in length and use numbers and lower-case letters only.
 This name is the DNS prefix name and can be used to access blobs, queues, and tables in the storage account.
-      :azure_vm_name                    Specifies the name for the virtual machine.
+      --azure-vm-name                    Specifies the name for the virtual machine.
 The name must be unique within the deployment.
-      :azure_os_disk_name               Optional.
+      --azure-os-disk-name               Optional.
 Specifies the friendly name of the disk containing the guest OS image in the image repository.
-      :azure_vm_size                    Size of virtual machine.
-Default is Small.
-Accepts all valid size of virual machine.
+      --azure-vm-size                    Size of virtual machine.
+Default is Standard_A1_v2.
-                                        Eg: ExtraSmall, Small, Medium, Large, ExtraLarge, Standard_A1, Standard_F2, Standard_G1 etc.
+                                         Eg: Standard_A2, Standard_F2, Standard_G1, Standard_F2 etc.
-      :azure_connect_to_existing_dns    Set this flag to add the new VM to an existing deployment/service.
+      --azure-connect-to-existing-dns    Set this flag to add the new VM to an existing deployment/service.
 Must give the name of the existing DNS correctly in the --azure-dns-name option
-      :azure_availability_set           Optional.
+      --azure-availability-set           Optional.
 Name of availability set to add virtual machine into.

+Note: For all valid --azure-vm-size values you can refer to this [docs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).

 #### Azure VM Quick Create
 You can create a server with minimal configuration.
 On the Azure Management Portal, this corresponds to a "Quick Create - VM".
 Sample command for quick create (for an Ubuntu instance):